-Our design team worked on the brand and website in parallel, which gave us the incredible opportunity to develop a new brand concept while vetting it against Inquest’s key offering: their site.
+Our design team worked on the brand and WordPress website in parallel, which gave us the incredible opportunity to develop a brand concept while vetting it against Inquest’s key offering.

-Inspired by abolitionist newspapers of the past, we set out to create a visual language that was more timeless than trendy and served the written word more than images.
+Inspired by abolitionist newspapers of the past, we set out to create a visual language that’s more timeless than trendy and serves the written word more than images.
 Looking back at old newspapers, what struck us most was the subtlety; they were driven by typography and grid—far less media-dependent than today’s digital publications.

 Applying the brand to the website helped determine other elements.
 For example, a bookish color palette and ornamental borders ensured content was impactful with or without media.